phc5/next-portfolio/_posts/technology/some-notes-about-react.md

 Initial Render

-1. Call render() to build tree
+- Call render() to build tree
-2. Cache as current tree (Virtual DOM)
+- Cache as current tree (Virtual DOM)
-3. Render DOM
+- Render DOM

 Updates

-What causes React to render again?
+Only state changes and forceUpdate() causes React to rerender.

-- State Changes
-- forceUpdate()

-1. Call render() to build future tree
+- Call render() to build future tree
-2. Compare each element in future tree ot current tree from Initial Render
+- Compare each element in future tree ot current tree from Initial Render
-3. Change DOM where needed
+- Change DOM where needed
-4. Save future tree as current tree
+- Save future tree as current tree

 As React is going through the updates phase, everytime React notices something has changed, it makes the change immediately rather than compiling a list of changes and doing it all at once.